-World Political Science (WPS), a journal co-owned by the International Political Science Association (IPSA) and De Gruyter, is seeking an assistant editor to work with Linda Cardinal, the Editor-in-Chief, and Ana Figueroa, Assistant Editor, during the editor’s tenure of four years.
-At this time, we specifically search for an editor with Slavic language skills.
-There will be a transition period of several months following the editor’s appointment to enable familiarization with the editorial process.
+World Political Science (WPS), a journal co-owned by the International Political Science Association (IPSA) and De Gruyter, is seeking an assistant editor with Slavic language skills to serve a four-year term.
+This editor will work with Editor-in-Chief Linda Cardinal and Assistant Editor Ana Figueroa.
+A transition period of several months will follow the editor’s appointment to familiarize the appointee with the editorial process.

 WPS is a De Gruyter publication.
-WPS publishes English translated versions of Award-winning or widely acclaimed articles published around the world in other languages.
+WPS publishes English translations of Award-winning or widely acclaimed articles published around the world in other languages.
 The articles are nominated by national political science associations or professional journals.

-WPS was born out of the conviction that scholars in a field as wide-ranging as political science need to have access to relevant research published outside the English-speaking world in such fields as comparative politics, international relations, political sociology, political economy, political theory, public administration, and public policy.
-To pursue its conviction, IPSA has joined forces with De Gruyter to produce WPS.
+WPS was born out of the conviction that scholars in a field as wide-ranging as political science need to have access to relevant research published outside the English-speaking world.
+Areas of interest include comparative politics, international relations, political sociology, political economy, political theory, public administration, and public policy.
 The assistant editor will contribute to the journal's efforts to identify and publish articles of distinction in various sub-disciplines of political science.

 The assistant editors are expected to: